uknown001/MyKet-inappbilling-cordova/README.md

 Installation
 -------------

-* Get Billing key from cafebazaar [In-app Billing documentation](http://pardakht.cafebazaar.ir/doc/?l=fa).
+* Get Billing key from iranapps

 We recommend this way to install the plugin into your project.